pauljaffe/vam/README.md

 Reproducing the paper
 ------------

-1) Create/activate a new Python3.10 environment and install the analysis dependencies.
+1) Create/activate a new Python3.10 environment and install the analysis dependencies (I've only tested on Python version 3.10, so that version is strongly encouraged).
 From the main repo folder:

 ```
 python3.10 -m venv analysis_env